-This is open to universities that are involved in post-graduate teaching and research on trade and development, with a particular focus on policy.
+This is open to accredited universities that are involved in post-graduate teaching and research on trade and development, with a particular focus on policy.

 The first university in the country that becomes a Vi member is called a core university member; subsequent universities become affiliate university members.

 In order to become a university member, you will need to fill in an application form providing UNCTAD with details about your institution, its teaching and research, and outlining what your institution can contribute to the Vi network.
 Applications will be reviewed by an UNCTAD selection committee.
 If their decision is positive, you will be asked to sign the Terms and Conditions of the Virtual Institute network.
 When this process is complete, we will send you user names and passwords for using this website.

 - Prerequisites for university membership and application process summary

 - Download an application form [en] [fr] [sp]